IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host.html.markdown

 * `provisionable` - Indicates whether this dedicated host is available for instance creation.

-* `resource_group` - The resource group for this dedicated host.
-Nested `resource_group` blocks have the following structure:
-	* `href` - The URL for this resource group.
-	* `id` - The unique identifier for this resource group.
+* `resource_group` - The unique identifier of the resource group.
-	* `name` - The user-defined name for this resource group.

 * `resource_type` - The type of resource referenced.

 * `socket_count` - The total number of sockets for this host.

-* `state` - The administrative state of the dedicated host.The enumerated values for this property are expected to expand in the future.
-When processing this property, check for and log unknown values.
-Optionally halt processing and surface the error, or bypass the dedicated host on which the unexpected property value was encountered.
+* `state` - The administrative state of the dedicated host.

 * `supported_instance_profiles` - Array of instance profiles that can be used by instances placed on this dedicated host.
 Nested `supported_instance_profiles` blocks have the following structure:
 	* `href` - The URL for this virtual server instance profile.